jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/Manage-Origin-Retrieval-Settings-2.md

     a-header : 111
     c-header : 000
     ```
-    Note:

-    1. In case of transmitting all HTTP Headers, all headers will be passed through,
-    including the host header (generally, it is bucketname.endpoint, such as bucketname.s3.cn-north-1.jcloudcs.com),
-    Since most origin servers will verify the host header, the origin servers may not recognize the request, so you shall check carefully.
-If you confirm to pass-through all headers,
-    please configure as much as possible in [Prohibit Transmitting Designated HTTP header] to prohibit transmitting host header and other header which may affect origin server recognition.
+- In case of transmitting all HTTP Headers, all headers will be passed through, including the host header (generally, it is bucketname.endpoint, such as bucketname.s3.cn-north-1.jcloudcs.com), Since most origin servers will verify the host header, the origin servers may not recognize the request, so you shall check carefully.
+If you confirm to pass-through all headers, please configure as much as possible in [Prohibit Transmitting Designated HTTP header] to prohibit transmitting host header and other header which may affect origin server recognition.

-    2. The setting of HTTP header transmission rule is not supported by the following HTTP header types:
+- The setting of HTTP header transmission rule is not supported by the following HTTP header types:

-        - header with the following prefixes:
+       header with the following prefixes:
-            - x-oss-
+           x-oss-
-        - All standard HTTP headers, for example:
+       All standard HTTP headers, for example:
-            - authorization2
+           authorization2
-            - authorization
+           authorization
-            - content-length
+           content-length
-            - range
+           range
-            - date
+           date

-4. Click **OK** and submit rules.
+(4) Click **OK** and submit rules.

 ### After successfully keeping rules, you can view the back-to-origin rules set in the image back-to-origin rule list, and carry out operation such as editing, deletion or sorting.

-1. Login to the Console->Object Storage Service->Space Management->Enter a Bucket->Space Settings->Image back-to-origin
+Login to the Console->Object Storage Service->Space Management->Enter a Bucket->Space Settings->Image back-to-origin

 ![存储空间默认加密](../../../../../image/Object-Storage-Service/OSS-102.png)